onekilo79/protractor-astrolabe-example/README.md

 This is a tiny example project showing end to end browser based testing for an angularjs project.

-Protractor is a tool to do end to end testing written
+Protractor is a tool to do end to end browser based testing for angularjs projects.

 We write a test in jasmine which uses protractor in the background to start a browser and run the tests.